Cubs vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.
+- In three games as the favorite over the last 10 matchups, the Cubs have a record of 1-2.

-- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over eight times.
+- The Cubs and their opponents have combined to hit the over eight times in their last 10 games with a total.

-- Oddsmakers have not set a spread for any of the Cubs' last 10 games.
-Chicago games have finished above the set total five times in a row, and the average total during this streak was 8.8 runs.
+- There has not been a spread set for any of the Cubs' last 10 games.
+The average over/under established by sportsbooks in Chicago's past six contests has been 8.9, a streak in which the Cubs and their opponent have hit the over each time.

 Cubs Betting Records & Stats

-- The Cubs are 24-19 in games they were favored on the moneyline (winning 55.8% of those games).
+- The Cubs have won 24 of the 44 games they were listed as the moneyline favorite this season (54.5%).

-- In games it has played as moneyline favorites with odds of -150 or shorter, Chicago has a 7-7 record (winning 50% of its games).
+- When playing as moneyline favorites with odds of -185 or shorter, Chicago has a 3-2 record (winning 60% of its games).

-- The Cubs have a 60% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Cubs a 64.9% chance to win.

-- Chicago has had an over/under set by oddsmakers 92 times, and have combined with opponents to go over the total in 48 of those games (48-42-2).
+- In the 93 games in which oddsmakers have set an over/under for Chicago, it has combined with opponents to go over the total 49 times (49-42-2).

-- The Cubs have put together a 5-6-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!